 This value depends on the total amount of memory available for all YARN containers on a node(yarn.nodemanager.resource.memory-mb) and the percentage of capacity configured for llap queue(yarn.scheduler.capacity.root.llap.capacity).

 Total memory for LLAP queue on worker node = Total memory available for all YARN containers on a node x Percentage of capacity for llap queue.

 For D14 v2, this value is (100 GB x 0.85) = 85 GB.

 The LLAP daemon container size is calculated as follows;

-LLAP daemon container size = [ Total memory available for LLAP queue ] – [ Tez AM memory per node ]
+LLAP daemon container size = (Total memory for LLAP queue on a workernode) – (Tez AM memory per node) - (Service Master container size)

 8. Determining number of executors per LLAP daemon